jennguyen1/nhuyhoa/_posts/2016-01-03-ML-Dimension-Reduction.md

 ## What PCA Can Be Used For

 * Use for data visualization or data pre-processing
-* Evaluate whether there may be confounding effects (plot principal components grouped by a variable) to see if certain effects/variables capture the majority of the variance?
+* Evaluate whether there may be confounding effects (plot principal components grouped by a variable) to see if certain effects/variables capture the majority of the variance
 * Simplify high-dimensional data and use as features in other methods

 PCA is great for providing a low-dimensional representation of high-dimensional data.
 Thus it works best when the first few PC are sufficient in capturing most of the variation in the predictors.
 (So it is generally not a good idea to use all of the PC).